 Argumentation is the critical analysis of and response to reasoning used in oral and written arguments.
 Students continue their development of effective oral and written communication skills through engagement in activities such as debates, and examine logical strengths and weaknesses of claims appearing in a variety of arguments.
+A laptop computer is required.
+SPE 203 satisfies Core Curriculum requirements in Ethics.

 Recommended for Political Science, Business Administration, Religion, and Education majors.
+Recommended for Speech minors.
+Offered spring semester, odd-numbered years.